fahadarefin/PowerBrickRevive/README.md

 ## **Overview**

-The Retro Brick Charger repurposes an old laptop power brick into a modern charger that supports both QC 3.0 and QC 4.0 fast charging protocols.
+The PowerBrickRevive repurposes an old laptop power brick into a modern charger that supports both QC 3.0 and QC 4.0 fast charging protocols.
 It achieves this by connecting pre-made modules in parallel, enabling compatibility with multiple protocols through a single power source.

 This environmentally friendly project is easy to build, requiring minimal tools and no custom circuit boards.